Where to exchange money in Prague and how much?

 How much money should you exchange?

 If you prefer cash in Prague and don´t want to pay by card at all, one person should have around 2500 CZK / pp / day.
 To cover all meals, drinks, tickets, basic grocery.
-This is equal to ca 110 euro.
+This is equal to ca 100 euro.
 But of course, it also depends on your standards.
-Below is an example of what you can buy here for 110 euro.
+Below is an example of what you can buy here for 100 euro.

-(Counted for one person / day)
+(Counted for one person / day / and downtown prices)

 Lunch + 1 beer (300 – 400 CZK),